renqingcm/renqingcm/README.md

-### Hi there 👋, I'm Renqing.
+### Hi there 👋

-- 🔭 I’m working on projects related to NLP, Web Development and Reinforcement Learning.
-- 🌱 I’m currently learning everything I like.
+- 🔭 I’m currently a Master student studying Computer Science at EPFL.
-- 💬 Passionate about natural language processing and machine learning, particularly in deep learning approaches for natural language understanding problems.
+- 💬 Passionate about machine learning and multilingual natural language processing, particularly in deep learning approaches for natural language understanding problems.
 - 📫 How to reach me: renqing.cuomao@epfl.ch

 ### My Skill Set